khabzox/BmiCalc/README.md

 - **25 - 29.9**: Overweight
 - **30 and above**: Obesity

+> [!NOTE]
-**Note:** BMI is a general guide.
+> BMI is a general guide.
 For a comprehensive health evaluation, consult with a healthcare professional.

 ## Contributing